The 3 Principles to Achieving Financial Independence Through Real Estate Investing

-Fernando also benefited from another form of appreciation – inflation.
+Fernando journey to financial independence through real estate also benefited from another form of appreciation – inflation.
 And since he was leveraging the properties with debt, meaning he was able to control 100% of the property by putting less than 100% down, the benefits of inflation were compounded.

 “A quick example for most of my properties is if you put 20% down on a property with a long-term financing fixed rate in place, which is what I recommend, you’re essentially leveraging your money 5 to 1.
 Five times 20% is 100% of the property.
 What that means is if the property goes up by let’s say 5% a year – basically tracking inflation numbers that we’re given – you’re actually making 25%, because it’s five times your leveraged money.”